-Miss Marple investigates the murder of one of her fellow trustees of a fund which rehabilitates young criminals.
+Miss Jane Marple (Dame Margaret Rutherford) investigates the murder of one of her fellow trustees of a fund which rehabilitates young criminals.
 To investigate she goes aboard the ship used to train the juveniles, much to the distress of Captain Sydney De Courcy Rhumstone (Lionel Jeffries).
 She soon stumbles onto more murders, and a ring of thieves.Written by

 See more »

 16 of 17 people found this review helpful.